5th International Radar Aeroecology Conference & Training workshop

 Registration

 Due to overwhelming interest we have reached full capacity for the rooms reserved.
 Registration for in-person participation is therefore closed.
-We are exploring options to open the registration form for online participation.
+Registration for online participation in the form of a live stream is still possible, until June 21, 2026.

-If you would like to be placed on the reserve (waiting) list for in-person participation, please send an email to irac2026@uva.nl.
+If you would like to be placed on the waiting list for in-person participation, please send an email to irac2026@uva.nl.

 Venue, travel and accommodation